AI-Tech-Research-Lab/OGHE/README.md

+## OGHE - Oncological Genomic analysis over HE

-This ZIP contains the code needed to replicate the experiments presented in "Enhancing privacy-preserving cancer classification with Convolutional Neural Networks".
+The repository contains the code needed to replicate the experiments presented in "Enhancing privacy-preserving cancer classification with Convolutional Neural Networks".
+Dataset is available at https://drive.google.com/drive/folders/16taBYFtPdygWOZAS60Y6L3z9Z-YGSoIq?usp=sharing .

 In particular:
 - `.devcontainer` contains the files needed to create a devcontainer using VSCode;